cpske/ISP/feedback/tax-calculator.md

     return tax
 ```

+**No Credit** for code that has 2 identical methods for computing "ordinary income tax" and "combined income tax" that use the same formula.
+That is still **duplicate code**.

 ## 6. Inline Temp and Replace "elif" with "if"

 Eliminate assignment to the local variable `tax` in the code above.
-Insted, simply return the tax.
-When you do that, you do not need "elif" either:
+Simply return the tax.
+When you do that, you can also replace "elif" with "if" and remove the final "else" clause:
 ```python
 def get_income_tax(self, net_income) -> float:
     """Compute the ordinary income tax on net_income.